-Deb Hubsmith is on medical leave recovering from treatment for acute myeloid leukemia (AML) through 2014.
+Deb Hubsmith is recovering from treatment for acute myeloid leukemia (AML).
 Send cards and well wishes to: P.O.
 Box 663 / Fairfax, CA 94978.
 Follow her progress regularly and learn more about AML at www.lovehealingdeb.com.

 Deb Hubsmith is a motivational speaker, author, active transportation advocate and cancer survivor.

 She is the founder of the Safe Routes to School National Partnership, served as its director for nine years, and has championed bicycling and walking advocacy and outreach for two decades at local, regional, state and national levels.
 During her tenure as the National Partnership’s Director, Hubsmith nurtured the organization from an all-volunteer group to a powerful coalition including more than 700 partners, and a $3.3 million annual budget, with nearly 30 staff dispersed throughout the country.
 She continues to serve on the Board of the National Partnership, as its President, and as a Strategic Advisor.

 Hubsmith started as a grassroots advocate in the 1990’s and as the founding executive director of the Marin County Bicycle Coalition she co-led the development of Marin County, California’s award-winning Safe Routes to School pilot program.
 Hubsmith participated in the development of the nation’s first statewide Safe Routes to School legislative program in California, and for five years led the advocacy campaign to pass the first Safe Routes to School legislation by the U.S. Congress, resulting in $1.1 billion for Safe Routes to School in all 50 states, and programs in more than 15,000 schools.
 Hubsmith also led efforts to develop and pass the federal legislation which created the Non-motorized Transportation Pilot Program that produced research which shows that investment in bicycling and walking is good for health, the environment, communities and safety.